-- Low in carbs and protein – 3.3 g carbs and 1.2 g proteins.
+- Low in Carbs and Protein – 3.3 g carbs and 1.2 g proteins.
 This is enough coming from a diet-friendly veggie.

 - Iron – 2%.
 This mineral keeps the blood healthy and safe from anemia.
 It boosts immunity and overall health.

 - Potassium – 7%.
-Potassium lowers high blood pressure, reduces the risk of heart diseases, and it also reduces the risk of kidney stone formations.
+Potassium lowers high blood pressure reduces the risk of heart diseases and kidney stone formations.

 - Zinc – 2%.
-Zinc boosts the immunity, helps to recover fast during cold and flu, and it reduces the risk of chronic illnesses.
+Zinc boosts immunity, helps to recover fast during cold and flu, and it reduces the risk of chronic illnesses.

 Quick Facts on Yellow Squash

-- It is thought that squashes were first domesticated in 5000 BC, in Mexico, Peru, and the Eastern part of the USA.
+- It is thought that squashes were first domesticated in 5000 BC in Mexico, Peru, and the Eastern part of the USA.

-- Christopher Columbus brought the squashes to the New World, in 1492
+- Christopher Columbus brought the squashes to the New World in 1492.

 - The yellow squash varieties are straightneck, crookneck, zucchini, aehobak, zucchetta, tromboncino, pattypan, and cousa.

-- The heaviest squash in the world weighed 2.118 lbs (960.7 kg).
+- The heaviest squash in the world weighed 2.118 lb (960.7 kg).

 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
-Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your Guinea Pigs.
+Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for.